ailinnakaganeku/challenge_datia/README.md

 _👉 npm install_

-_👉 add config file with API and API KEYS(this step is going to be visible only if the repo could be public)_
+_👉 add config file with API and API KEYS(this step is going to be visible if the repo could be public)_

 _👉 npm start_